sybila/biodivine-hctl-model-checker/README.md

 The library also provides functions to model check extended formulae that contain so called "wild-card propositions".
 These special propositions are evaluated as an arbitrary (coloured) set given by the user.
 This allows the re-use of already pre-computed results in subsequent computations.
 In formulae, the syntax of these propositions is `%property_name%`.

+#### Restricting domains of variables

+You can directly restrict a domain of any quantified variable in a following manner:
+* `!{x} in %domain%:`

+The domain is treated similar as a "wild-card proposition" (see above).
+During the computation, the user then provides an arbitrary (coloured) set that will be used as the domain for the variable.
+This directly restricts the domain of every `{x}` encountered during bottom-up computation.